LeoneRSantos/LeoneRSantos/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 -->
+- 🌱 I’m currently studying in the IV period of the University.
+-  📫 How to reach me: leonesantos@aluno.uespi.br

 <div align="">
   <a href="https://github.com/LeoneRSantos">